yujass-DAlab/ReadmissionPrediction/README.md

 Slack Bot Interface:
 ![Slack Bot Demo](https://github.com/user-attachments/assets/f62c2423-52f0-4e49-962d-0b3b996a4b2b)

 Swagger UI (API Docs):
 ![Slack Bot Demo](https://github.com/user-attachments/assets/15c807db-6a32-4023-a48f-6f30437f3454)

 Gradio UI (Quick Test):
 ![Slack Bot Demo](https://github.com/user-attachments/assets/cae33e63-19f1-401c-bc48-7a565642e001)

+⚠️ Limitations
+ Educational project
+ Public curated dataset
+ Not clinically validated
+ Decision support only

 🔮 Future Improvements
 SSL/HTTPS – Add a free Let's Encrypt certificate.
 User Authentication – Add role-based access (e.g., admin, clinician).

-Monitoring – Add logging and alerting (e.g., Sentry, AWS CloudWatch).
+Monitoring – Add logging and alerting (e.g., Sentry, Probability calibration, Detect model/calibration/workflow drifts).
 CI/CD Pipeline – Automate ECR push and EC2 redeployment with GitHub Actions.

+🧠 What I learned
+This project taught me that successful healthcare AI extends far beyond model training.
+Building the model was only the first step.
+Deploying it through FastAPI, Docker, AWS, and Slack demonstrated the importance of software engineering, workflow integration, monitoring, security, and user experience.
+One of the most valuable lessons came from identifying data leakage after an initially unrealistic model result.
+That experience reinforced the importance of validating assumptions and data integrity before trusting metrics.

 👩‍⚕️ Acknowledgments
 This project was built with extensive clinical guidance and domain expertise.
-Special thanks to the open-source community for tools like FastAPI, Docker, and the Slack Bolt SDK.
+Special thanks to the open-source community for tools like FastAPI, Docker,the Slack Bolt SDK and to the contributors of the alexkstern/fine_tune_patient_diagnoses dataset for providing a rich foundation for this healthcare AI exploration.
 Built with ❤️ for better patient outcomes.

 📫 Contact